malhill/Malcolms-Portfolio/README.md

 Other notable changes:
 * Consolidated syntax to keep style uniform thoughtout the pages.
 * Needed to add space between code to differentiate different background images.
+* consolidated the white background color for the bio card.